Mauricio-Camilo/projeto16-shortly/README.md

 # Shortly

-An easy way to reduce the caracteres size of any url.
+An easy way to reduce the characteres size of any url.

 ## About